sx107/eta9640-tiny-power/README.md

 This is a tiny board that provides single-cell Li-Ion charging through USB-C (no QC or PD, just 5V 1A max) or external power and 5V boost output.

 This is not a powerbank board: it only receives and does not output any power through the USB-C connector.
+This board does not include battery protection!
+Use cells that have it integrated.

 ![Board photo](photo.jpg?raw=true "Board photo")
 ![Board image](board.png?raw=true "Board image")